 - 3 TBSP basil leaves, finely chopped

-- Peel, core, remove seeds, and chunk the tomatoes -- If you dip tomatoes into boiling water, their skins crack peel back for easier peeling.
+- Peel, core, remove seeds, and chunk the tomatoes.
+If you dip tomatoes into boiling water first, their skins crack and peel much easier.

 - Into a large bowl half filled with ice cubes, set the pan of sugar water and stir until cold.
 This will take 10 minutes.

-- Place tomatoes into a blender, blend until smooth, and strain through a sieve into a large bow.
-Discard solids to the compost.
+- Place tomatoes into a blender, blend until smooth, and strain through a sieve into a large bowl.
+Discard solids to the compost pile.

-- Combine strained tomatoes, sugar syrup, and basil; mix; and pour into an ice cream maker.
-Follow manufacturer's directions.
+- Combine strained tomatoes, sugar syrup, and basil.
+Mix and pour into an ice cream maker.
+Follow manufacturer's directions for a refreshing sorbet.

 Strawberry Tomato Ice Cream

 - 1/3 Cup granulated sugar

 - Place all of the ingredients into a blender.

 - Pulse the tomato mixture to begin breaking it up for a few seconds, then push the HIGH button.

 - Scrape sides of the blender glass as needed.
 The ice in the strawberries will freeze the mixture in about 60 seconds or less.